bitcoincashorg/bitcoincash.org/spec/replay-protected-sighash.md

 In presence of the `SIGHASH_FORKID` flag in the signature's sighash type, the proposed algorithm is used.

-Signatures using `SIGHASH_FORKID` must be rejected before [UAHF](https://github.com/Bitcoin-UAHF/spec/blob/master/uahf-technical-spec.md) is activated.
+Signatures using the `SIGHASH_FORKID` digest method must be rejected before [UAHF](https://github.com/Bitcoin-UAHF/spec/blob/master/uahf-technical-spec.md) is activated.

 In order to ensure proper activation, the reference implementation uses the `SCRIPT_ENABLE_SIGHASH_FORKID` flag when executing `EvalScript` .